 Verdict: Both Drupal and WordPress have strong support ecosystems, but WordPress edges slightly ahead in terms of user-friendliness and accessibility to resources.
 Its more extensive user base and popularity lead to a broader range of readily available solutions, making it easier for users to find answers and assistance.

 WordPress is an open-source CMS, which means it is free to use.
-Users can download the WordPress software from the official website and install it on their own web hosting servers without any upfront costs.
+Users can download the WordPress software from the official website and install it on their own web hosting servers at no upfront cost.

 However, users may need to pay for web hosting services and domain name registration.
-Additionally, while the WordPress core software is free, some premium themes and plugins might have associated costs, depending on the user’s specific requirements.
+Additionally, while the WordPress core software is free, some premium themes and plugins may incur additional costs, depending on the user’s specific requirements.

-Like WordPress, the Drupal core is also open-source.
+Like WordPress, Drupal core is also open source.
 With the free core software, users can download Drupal from the official website without incurring any licensing fees.

 Verdict: When you compare Drupal and WordPress in the pricing model, both follow the same open-source approach.
-They offer free core software for users to download and use to create simple websites or create content for blogging.
-The major costs associated with both platforms are related to hosting and domain registration.
+They offer free core software for users to download and use to create simple websites or blog content.
+The major costs for both platforms are hosting and domain registration.
 However, WordPress website development is more cost-effective than Drupal.

 Conclusion